This article was last updated on 28 February 2025.

-However, what is a high-performing consultancy?
+However, what is a high-performing consulting firm based on my observations from the trenches?

-I decided to address this question after a call with a prospect a few weeks ago – a founder and managing partner of a boutique consultancy.
+I decided to address this question after a call with a prospect a few weeks ago – a founder and managing partner of a consultancy.
 “Luk, I know you focus on helping consultancies become high-performing, but I think we’re already there.
 We just need an outside perspective on a new service we plan to launch.”

 Sure, no problem.
 I can do that.
 I’ve acted as an independent outside party to provide an objective opinion on requests like this dozens of times.
 It's a piece of cake, I thought.